 The Board of Directors is given express power in the HOA’s CCR’s and By-Laws to adopt and publish rules and regulations to enforce the protective covenants.

-Goodwin Management, Sonoma’s property managers, conduct bi-monthly drives through the community to note homes in violation.
+Ascension Property Management, Sonoma’s property managers, conduct bi-monthly drives through the community to note homes in violation.
 Residents may also report violations, and can do so by contacting the management company over the phone, in writing, or via e-mail.

 Warnings and fines will be assessed as follows: